 quickly, cheaply and safely without the risk of trips, falls, spills and collisions

 A drone earthworks survey can delivers volumes calculations in hours not weeks

 Earthwork volume calculations are often performed in the field by land surveyors or civil engineers.
 Earthworks surveys are needed to calculate the volume of earthworks for a given project.
 Earthworks surveys are often repeated and volume calculations compared over time.
 This can be done in two ways:

 – by surveying the area and calculating the volumes of earthworks or stockpiles with a drone land survey using photogrammetry or lidar survey data

 – by surveying the area and taking measurements from a topographical survey using traditional land survey equipment and calculating volumes from that data.

-Traditional Land Surveying is relatively time consuming, expensive, and requires a lot of manpower to be carried out successfully.
+Traditional Land Surveying is relatively time-consuming, expensive, and requires a lot of manpower to be carried out successfully.
 A Land Surveyor walks the whole site recording the 3d position of coded points.
-Features are mapped and a contour model produced.
-Stock pile volumes and earth work volumes can then be calculated.
-Sequential comparisons with restoration levels, design levels, erosion or deposition patterns can be accurately compared over time.
+Features are mapped and a contour model is produced.
+Stockpile volumes and earthwork volumes can then be calculated.
+Sequential comparisons with restoration levels, design levels, and erosion or deposition patterns can be accurately compared over time.

 Drone deliverables are also better

 Each visit provides an orthographic photograph or a 3d photorealistic model of the whole site as well as a topographical survey and volume report.
 Frequent shorter surveys allow for rates of movement as well as volumes to be accurately monitored, supplementing your normal weigh bridge with more qualitative and quantitative data.
 Ultimately, a drone mapping survey can deliver a 3d model or digital twin of both the terrain and physical assets on site.